A Maxwell Fish-Eye Lens in a Bose-Einstein Condensate: Numerical and Experimental Verification

 To demonstrate that antipodal focusing in the MFEL occurs at the predicted time regardless of the initial source location $r_{0}$, we performed wavepacket propagation from three different initial positions, varying both radial and angular coordinates.
 The initial density (first row) at $t = 0$ as well as the density difference (second row) at the time $t = 31.5\,\mathrm{ms}$ are shown in figure \ref{fig:dynamics3}.
 Here, only 20 realizations were averaged.
 For all three cases, a clear focusing signal is observed, with a fidelity ranging from 0.22 to 0.25 at around $t = 31.5\,\mathrm{ms}$ as shown in the right graph of figure \ref{fig:dynamics3}.
+The apparent shift towards larger times for larger initial displacements can be numerically verified to stem from the nonlinearity of the GPE, where a deep density perturbation leads to a disturbance in the metric.
+This effect is stronger in regions of higher density, e.g. towards the edge, where the wavepacket displaces more atoms.